Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Abstract

 \section{Abstract}

-We propose four novel solvers for estimating the relative pose of a multi-camera system from affine correspondences (ACs).
+We propose three novel solvers for estimating the relative pose of a multi-camera system from affine correspondences (ACs).
 A new constraint is derived interpreting the relationship of ACs and the generalized camera model.
-Using the constraint, it is shown that a minimum of two ACs are enough for recovering the 6DOF relative pose, \emph{i.e.}, 3D rotation and translation, of the system.
-Considering planar camera motion, we propose a minimal solution using a single AC and a solver with two ACs to overcome the degenerate case.
-Also, we propose a minimal solution using two ACs with known gravity vector, \emph{e.g.}, from an IMU.
+Using the constraint, we demonstrate efficient solvers for two types of motions assumed.
+Considering that the cameras undergo planar motion, we propose a minimal solution using a single AC and a solver with two ACs to overcome the degenerate case.
+Also, we propose a minimal solution using two ACs with known vertical direction, e.g., from an IMU.
 Since the proposed methods require significantly fewer correspondences than state-of-the-art algorithms, they can be efficiently used within RANSAC for outlier removal and initial motion estimation.
-The solvers are tested both on synthetic data and on real-world scenes from the KITTI benchmark.
+The solvers are tested both on synthetic data and on real-world scenes from the KITTI odometry benchmark.
 It is shown that the accuracy of the estimated poses is superior to the state-of-the-art techniques.